-In accordance with Tri-City's original contracts with the Los Angeles County Department of Mental Health (LAC DMH), a percentage of the Medi-Cal FFP and State EPSDT reimbursement payments received by LAC DMH for mental health services provided by Tri-City to Medi-Cal eligible clients can be withheld by LAC DMH pending preliminary settlement or final audit of the cost reports filed for the contract periods.
+In accordance with Tri-City's original contracts with the Los Angeles County Department of Mental Health (LAC DMH), a percentage of the Medi-Cal FFP and State EPSDT reimbursement payments received by LAC DMH for mental health services provided by Tri-City to Medi-Cal eligible clients could be withheld by LAC DMH pending preliminary settlement or final audit of the cost reports filed for the contract periods.
 Commencing with fiscal 2014-15, this withholding was eliminated in the contract with LA DMH.
-At June 30, 2016 and 2015, Medi-Cal accounts receivable included approximately \$2.4 million and \$2.4 million, respectively of Medi-Cal eligible clients during the fiscal years 2010 through 2014.
+At June 30, 2017 and 2016, Medi-Cal accounts receivable included approximately \$2.4 million and \$2.4 million, respectively of Medi-Cal reimbursement received and withheld by LAC DMH for mental health services provided by Tri-City to Medi-Cal eligible clients during the fiscal years 2010 through 2014.

 The allowance for doubtful accounts is estimated based on the withholding percentages used by LAC DMH, and will be adjusted upon settlement of the cost reports.
-The provision expensed in fiscal 2016 and 2015 for doubtful accounts was approximately \$552 thousand and \$207 thousand, respectively.
+The provision expensed in fiscal 2017 and 2016 for doubtful accounts was approximately \$552 thousand and \$553 thousand, respectively.